Datavault-UK/automate-dv-docs/docs/worked_example/we_loading.md

 1. A primary key.
 For Transactional Links, we use the transaction number.
 If this is not already present in the dataset then we create this by concatenating the foreign keys and hashing them.
-2. Foreign keys holding the primary key for each hub referenced in the Transactional Link (2 or more depending on the number of Hubs referenced)
+2. Foreign keys holding the primary key for each Hub referenced in the Transactional Link (2 or more depending on the number of Hubs referenced)
 3. A payload.
 This will be data about the transaction itself e.g. the amount, type, date or non-hashed transaction number.
 4. An `EFFECTIVE_FROM` date.
 This will usually be the date of the transaction.